 1. Declaration by the Management Board and Supervisory Board of Deutsche Wohnen SE on the German Corporate Governance Code

-In the future, Deutsche Wohnen SE will comply with the recommendations of the Government Commission of the German Corporate Governance Code (in the version of 7 February 2017) with the following exception:
+Deutsche Wohnen SE complies with the recommendations of the German Corporate Governance Code (2020 Code) and will continue to comply with them in the future, with the following exceptions:

-Berlin, in December 2019
+Berlin, in December 2020

 Management Board Supervisory Board